Skip to content

 Why does a withdrawal get blocked even when I'm not trying to take out "too much"?

-Withdrawals can be blocked if the pool doesn't have enough available liquidity right now, if withdrawal throttles are active at high utilization, or if withdrawing would reduce your collateral too much (hurting your health factor).
+Withdrawals can be blocked if the pool doesn't have enough available liquidity right now, if withdrawal throttles are active at high utilization, if withdrawing would reduce your collateral too much (hurting your health factor), or a bad debt lock applies.

 Conceptual